geidyruiz/productmanagement/README.md

 Database includes 3 core tables and 6 additional tables that manages all the role functions.

+Normal user can not create or delete products
+Normal user can view products "No Index"

+Administrators and Accountants can create, delete Modify products Administrators and Accountants can create, delete Modify Invoices Administrator can create roles and view the list of roles

+Accountant can create, modify and delete Invoice

+     Invoice detail can be used by all of the user withouth restrictions

 the complete system can be used following the link:
      https://productmanagementdiegoaestrada20200723220228.azurewebsites.net/